 See below for a video of the prototype board in action.

-Step 1: Eagle Files and Software
+Step 1: Schematic and Software

 The enclosed software is for the board using an ATtiny84A.
 If you’re building this on a breadboard this can be modified to work with other micro controllers such as the UNO’s ATmega328p.
 If you need help modifying the code, let me know.

 I’m not including the steps needed to set the ATtiny84A fuses and upload CaliperI2CTiny84A sketch to the board.
 For this you can look at my other instructable: https://www.instructables.com/id/Varmint-Detector...

 The Varmint-Detector instructable also contains detailed instructions for building an SMD board.

 The pictures in this step show the caliper and tire gauge I’ve tested.
 If the button layout is the same as shown in the pictures, this board and connector will probably work.